jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 plan](http://blog.system76.com/post/168050597573/system76-me-firmware-updates-plan)
 in November 2017.
-In February 2018, owners of the [Oryx Pro](https://system76.com/laptops/oryx) were informed that the firmware update was available through System76's open source firmware updater.
-For anyone not on Systm76's [Pop!_OS](https://system76.com/pop) or similar Debian-based distros, this firmware updater probably didn't do *anything*.
+In February 2018, owners of the [Oryx Pro](https://system76.com/laptops/oryx) were informed that the firmware update was available through System76's open source [firmware updater](TODO).
+For anyone not on System76's [Pop!_OS](https://system76.com/pop) or similar Debian-based distros, this firmware updater probably *didn't do anything*.
 After waiting patiently for a couple of months for more updates and not seeing any fixes, I dug into how I could get things going.
 Herein lies the easiest way I found.